Dulasi/demo-repo/readme.md

-I am new into git and github.
+I am new into git and github, my name is Sibusiso Sibiya